idris-hackers/idris-sublime/Readme.md

     - `Idris: Proof search` (`:proofsearch!` for current symbol)
     - `Idris: Make with pattern` (`:makewith!` for current symbol)

+## Installation (with Sublime Package Control)

+1. Add this repository to Sublime Package Control.
+To do this, open up the command pallete with `Ctrl/Cmd + P`, start typing "repository" and choose the option "Package Control: Add Repository" when it comes up.
+Then paste the url (https://github.com/idris-hackers/idris-sublime) into the field at the bottom and press enter.

+2. Install the package.
+To do this, open the command pallete again, select "Package Control: Install Package", and choose `idris-sublime`.

+3. Re-open any `.idr` source files, and they will now be recognized as Idris source files.

 ### TODO list